pxlbrain-games/rottn/docs/gamedesign/designdocument.md

 ## Genre/Story/Mechanics Summary:

 This game consists solely of **procedurally generated boss levels**, each of which poses a different hostile environment inhabited by an exceedingly powerful entity, that will meet the player with either indifference, predatorial instinct, sadism, hatred or utter strangeness.
-This only ends when the player character dies, in which case the character and all progress in permantly and irreversibly lost.
+This only ends when the player character dies, in which case the character and all progress is permantly and irreversibly lost.

 The setting is one of **dark fantasy** in which man-made objects range from primitive to medieval and where there are many other objects of **weird alien technology** with seemingly random but powerful properties, whose use almost always comes at a terrible price.